zainibeats/suprsafe/README.md

 Welcome to SuprSafe!

 Please choose an option:
-  1. Encrypt Files
+  (e) Encrypt Files
-  2. Decrypt Files
+  (d) Decrypt Files
-  3. Exit
 ```

 ## Security Considerations

 **Password Safety:**

-- Exercise caution and select a strong and memorable main password.
-Losing this password will render your encrypted files inaccessible as there's no way to recover them.
+- Exercise caution and select a complex and memorable account password.
+For the main key, ensure you store off of any digital devices for ultimate security.
+Losing this password **or** main key will render your encrypted files inaccessible as there's no way to recover them.
 Consider using password management tools to store your password securely.

 **Secure Deletion:**